Position

 • Cons:

-• Requirement to stay updated on legal changes
+• Need to stay updated with legal changes.

 What is the job outlook for a Contract Specialist?